omissis/goarkitect/README.md

 # verify that the current folder follows the rules specified in the .ark/ folder and outputs the result in json
 goarkitect verify .ark/ --output=json
 ```

+## Example configuration

+See the [examples folder](./examples/) to see how a configuration file looks like.